 Call To Action

 A call to action (CTA) is an invite to your readers to make them act: something like “Read more..”, “Buy now” or “Fill the form”.

 A full-width image: this could be a banner, an image of your products, even an animated gif!

 These blocks will import the latest posts from your blog and show them in a single column with a thumbnail picture, post date, a title, and a link to the article.

 A centred text block to show your contact information and/or a disclaimer.

-A centered text block to show an Unsubscribe and a View this email in your browser links.
+A centred text block to show an Unsubscribe and a View this email in your browser links.
 These are both required by the CAN-SPAM Act.

 This block will show social networks icons that link to your social profiles.
 To configure your social profiles, please go to Company Info > Social panel under the Settings section of the plugin.

 9. Editing the content

 When editing the content, you may find different editing boxes.
 Let’s see them one by one.

 This is a quite common text editor that lets you select font family, font sizes, font styles (bold, italic and underlined), you can set up a hyperlink, create some ordered list, insert an emoticon, align text.
 We’ve added a button with our icon that you can use to easily insert our shortcodes into any paragraph.

-This a simple edit box that lets you specify the image source and set a link for that image.
+This is a simple edit box that lets you specify the image source and set a link for that image.
 You can insert an URL or use the WordPress media uploader.
 The image will be automatically centred.

 Please note: we use stock images courtesy of Unsplash.com as placeholders.

 With this edit box, you can set the title itself and its colour.